interacto/interacto.github.io/v2/src/docs/angular-integration.md

     .bind();
 }
 ```
-This method `binderClickEndGame` takes as argument a pre-configured Interacto binding that you can complete in the method.
+This method `binderClickEndGame` takes as argument a partly-configured Interacto binding that you can complete in the method.
 The user interaction is already selected as `ioWidget` looks at the HTML tag to identify the user interaction (here a button pressure).
 The widget on which the binding will operate is also selected: it is the HTML tag.
 So there is no need to use the routines `usingInteraction` and `on` in `binderClickEndGame`.

 The type of the parameter of methods associated to directives depends on the selected Interacto directive.
 For example with `ioWidget` on a button, it is the type returned by `buttonBinder()`, so `PartialButtonBinder`.
 Please, refer to [the return type of the methods of `Bindings` methods](ts-docs/classes/bindings.html).